Workshops - Frequently Asked Questions

 Las Vegas is on Pacific Time (GMT-8).

-You can register online with a credit card (VISA, MasterCard, American Express, Discover) or with PayPal.
+You can register online with a credit card (VISA, MasterCard, American Express, Discover).
+Or you can pay via PayPal.

 McCarran International Airport (LAS) is the closest.
-It's just southeast of the Strip and only a few minutes by car from the workshop location.
+It's just southeast of the Las Vegas Strip.
 Many major airlines fly to Las Vegas, so it shouldn't be difficult to book a flight.

 There are commercial shuttles that can take you from the airport to your hotel for a small fee.
-They typically cost $6 per person each way if your hotel is on the Strip.
 You can catch one of these shuttles just outside of the airport's baggage claim area.
 These shuttles come and go frequently.
 You won't need to reserve a shuttle when you're leaving the airport, but you'll need to schedule a reservation for pick-up at your hotel if you want a shuttle to take you back to the airport.
 There are no free hotel airport shuttles because Clark County prohibits local hotels from operating their own airport shuttles.

 You can also find plenty of taxis just outside of the baggage claim area if you'd prefer to take a taxi.
 You can rent a car at the airport as well if you'd like to have a car during your stay.

 Free parking is abundant in Las Vegas.
-The hotel has a parking lot in the back (on the east side of the hotel).
+The venue hotel has a parking lot for guests.

 Steve will be conducting the entire workshop.
 Others may help facilitate some parts of it, but this isn't a multi-speaker event.